jgrahnen/flock-sim/README.md

 3. **Separation coefficient.** Default setting is 0.2.
 Controls the degree to which the Boids are repulsed by one another.
 High values produce sparser flock patterns, very low values can cause Boids to overlap.
-Also functions as a cheap collision detection system.
+Also functions as an ersatz collision detection system.

 4. **Alignment coefficient.** Default setting is 0.05.
 Controls the degree to which the Boids tend to move in the same direction.
 High values result in